lit777/EDPcausal/README.md

 # EDPcausal

-The codes are to run two simulation scenarios in the main manuscript "Bayesian nonparametric model for heterogeneous treatment effects with zero-inflated data".
+The codes are to run two simulation scenarios in the main manuscript "*Bayesian nonparametric model for heterogeneous treatment effects with zero-inflated data*" by Chanmin Kim, Yisheng Li, Ting Xu, and Zhongxing Liao.

 # Explain the simulation scenarios

-We consider two different simulation scenarios.
-In scenario 1, the sets of covariates for both confounders and effect modifiers are identical (X = U).
-In scenario 2, the set of effect modifiers includes more covariates than the set of confounders (i.e.,X   U; a proper subset).
-Table 1 describes the data generating mechanism for scenario 1.
-For scenario 2, we consider two additional effect modifiers X6 and X7.
+We examine two distinct simulation scenarios.
+In Scenario 1, the degree of violation of the overlap assumption is moderate, while in Scenario 2, the violation of the overlap assumption is severe.
+In Scenario 1, there is overlap between the two groups when considering the values of X2 within the range of -1 to 2.
+However, the overlap region becomes significantly narrower in Scenario 2.
+For the simulated data (n = 600), we generate one binary covariate and four continuous covariates as effect modifiers.
+The binary treatment is generated using a logistic regression model, while the outcome is generated from a truncated normal distribution.
+The probability π for generating excessive 0 values is derived from the logistic regression model.

 # MCMC running

-    - Run 'sim_new_s1.R' or 'sim_new_s2.R' script for obtaining posterior samples for scenario 1 or scenario 2, respectively.
+    - Scenario 1:
+        1. Download the `sim`' folder.
+        2. run `sim_edp.R` for the proposed model; run `sim_bcf.R` or `sim_dpglm.R` for the competing models.
     - Executing 'colMeans(temp)' produces the cluster-specific effects.